777ahesh/DailyCoding_HashClub/README.md

 <pre>1.
 Create a new string and initialize to the given string.
 2. In this new string(duplicate) just try to reinitialize according t0 ordered indices.
-For this iterate over the size of the given indices vector and use the below to reinialize the string characters
+For this iterate over the size of the given indices vector and use the below to reinitialize the string characters
         Resultant_string[indices[i]] = Original_String[i]
 </pre>